 How to Apply for a Wedding Permit1.
 Complete and submit the special use permit application.
-The application must be received by the park no less than 14 working days prior to the start of the event.
+The application must be received by the park no less than 30 days prior to the start of the event.

 The application must contain detailed information about your wedding, such as the expected number of guests and if you will be having music, artificial flowers, candles, tents, awnings, chairs, etc. Large weddings may require you to provide port-a-potties and trash receptacles for your event.
 The more information you include on the initial wedding application, the faster your request will be processed.
 The permit is valid only for the date of your wedding.